 Effective team task management has many different looks.
 Depending on what kind of project you’re in charge of or what your project management team looks like, success will be measured differently.
 There are, however, some core signs that will determine that you’re on the right track.

 One of the biggest signs that you are managing team tasks effectively is that each task only has one owner.
 While there may be many individuals collaborating on a particular task, it is best practice to only have one person take on full ownership and to make them accountable in case anything goes awry.
 This ensures that information doesn’t overlap, and it makes handovers a much smoother process.

 Communication in any team environment is essential.
 It not only helps people to understand their responsibilities and what is expected of them, but it also lets them know of the responsibilities and expectations of their fellow team members.
 With everyone on the team knowing who’s responsible for what task, this type of clarity can make teamwork more effective, and get the project completed more efficiently.
 A lack of communication can result in wasted time and efforts, as well as misunderstandings and potential conflict from arising.

 Team members know how to manage their own tasks

 Part of being a great project manager/team leader means that the members of your team also know how to manage their tasks effectively.
 If it’s a team you’ve put together yourself, you already know whether this is something they are capable of, if not, then providing a bit of training can go a long way.
 Passing on task management tips and up-skilling your team enhances professional development.
-It can also show that you don’t plan on micro-managing, and that you trust your team to get the job done of their own.
+It can also show that you don’t plan on micro-managing and that you trust your team to get the job done on their own.

 You’re not relying on your inbox